-With a greater selection available to car buyers now, we’ve chosen seven of the best hot hatches on the market for 2018.
+With a selection of exhilarating hatches to buy, we’ve chosen seven of the best hot hatches available for 2020.

 Whilst many other cars in the hot hatch class opt for an all-out sporty design, the mature interior is very much recognisable as Audi and is underpinned by an abundance of car tech and high-class materials.

 The S3 Sportback’s impressive performance stats from its 296bhp 2.0-litre TFSI engine reflect just how fun it is to drive.
 It will take you from 0-62mph in under 5 seconds and Audi’s quattro all-wheel drive system allows for impeccable grip, even on slippery roads.